 7. Provide a written report(s) and oral presentation(s) to the ZBA on Zoom related to the Applicant's submission(s) prior to the close of the public hearings that addresses, at a minimum, the aspects of the development identified in number 5 above.
 Said report(s) and oral presentation(s) shall also include recommendations relative to design-related conditions to be incorporated in a potential approval of the Comprehensive Permit, including but not limited to modifying specific aspects of the site and building design in order to improve the overall development and its relationship to its surroundings and to mitigate potential negative impacts.
-Final report not yet drafted.
+In all likelihood, this letter constitutes this reviewer's final written report.